stuartbreckenridge/Singapore-Breathe/Notes/APINotes.md

 # NEA APIs

-There are two APIs that are required for: Polluntant Standards Index (PSI) and PM2.5.
+There are two APIs that are required: Polluntant Standards Index (PSI) and PM2.5.
 No authentication is needed.

 ## Polluntant Standards Index

-Use the 24-hour PSI rating for next day activities.

 Request: `GET https://api.data.gov.sg/v1/environment/psi`